Mosque: Cleanliness

 All mosques have rules regarding cleanliness, as it is an essential part of the worshippers' experience.
 Muslims before prayer are required to cleanse themselves in an ablution process known as wudu.
 Shoes must not be worn inside the carpeted prayer hall.
 Some mosques will also extend that rule to include other parts of the facility even if those other locations are not devoted to prayer.
 Congregants and visitors to mosques are supposed to be clean themselves.
 It is also undesirable to come to the mosque after eating something that smells, such as garlic.

 Dress

 Islam requires that its adherents wear clothes that portray modesty.
 Men are supposed to come to the mosque wearing loose and clean clothes that do not reveal the shape of the body.
-Likewise, it is recommended that women at a mosque wear loose clothing that covers to the wrists and ankles, and cover their heads with a Ḥijāb (حِجاب), or other covering.
+Likewise, it is recommended that women at a mosque wear loose clothing that covers to the wrists and ankles, and cover their heads with a hijāb (حِجاب), or other covering.
 Many Muslims, regardless of their ethnic background, wear Middle Eastern clothing associated with Arabic Islam to special occasions and prayers at mosques.